ezrantn/tweetify/README.md

 - Prisma
 - PostgreSQL

-## Running the Application
+## Getting Started

-Follow these steps to run the project:
+Follow these steps to run the project locally:

 1. Clone this repository: